 Result: Identifies the result as provided by each partner reporting data for any one measure.

-If the result is blank it can mean one of the following: - municipality did not have data available at time of printing - municipality did not collect data for that year and/or does not collect data for that specific measure 8 Source and Measure Type:
+N/A indicates one of the following:

+- Municipality did not have data available at time of printing; or - Municipality did not collect data for that year and/or does not collect data for that specific measure.